-I have observed that many, if not most, patients who present for elective nasal surgery to improve their appearance also demonstrate significant anatomical deformities of the internal nose including deviation of the nasal septum and enlarged inferior turbinates.
-While many patients seek rhinoplasty to improve the appearance of the nose fewer are often aware of breathing difficulty caused by anatomical obstructions.
-Many have simply gotten used to breathing poorly or marginally through one or both nostrils and often consider it the norm or may relate it to underlying “allergies”.
+I have observed that many if not most, patients who present for elective nasal surgery to improve their appearance also demonstrate significant anatomical deformities of the internal nose including deviation of the nasal septum and enlarged inferior turbinates.
+While many patients seek rhinoplasty at my San Diego area practice to improve the appearance of the nose, fewer are aware that they have breathing difficulties caused by anatomical obstructions.
+Many have simply gotten used to breathing poorly or marginally through one or both nostrils and often consider it the norm or relate it to underlying “allergies”.

-The result is often that patients are delighted with both the appearance of the nose and surprised by the improved nasal airway.
+After rhinoplasty, patients are often delighted with both the appearance of their nose and surprised by the improvement in their nasal airways.
 Many have simply never known what it is really like to breathe well through the nose and often report an improved energy level and stamina.
-Some patients also notice an improved ability to taste as much of our sense of taste is related to smell.
+Some patients also notice an improved ability to taste, as much of our sense of taste is related to smell.

-This study just published in Facial Plastic Surgery has provided some objective evidence for what plastic surgeons have suspected for many years: septorhinoplasty improves both the appearance and function of the nose as well as our patients’ overall confidence and nasal health.
+The study published in Facial Plastic Surgery has provided some objective evidence for what plastic surgeons have suspected for many years: septorhinoplasty improves both the appearance and function of the nose as well as our patients’ overall confidence and nasal health.

-Watch Doctor and health expert Richard Chaffoo on Fox 5 San Diego.
+Watch health expert Dr. Richard Chaffoo on Fox 5 San Diego.